How to Claim Your Income Tax Refund for FY 2024-25

 - Verify all information carefully before submitting

-- Verify the return using methods (e-Filing/OTP, banking etc.)
+- Verify the return (e-Filing OTP, net banking, etc.)

 - Submit and wait for processing